 - a.
 Staffed by University Police Chief/Director of Public Safety or designee; - b.
-Responsible for the incident. - c.
-Has authority and responsibility over on-scene operation and incident. - d.
-Establishes a command post (Patrol Vehicle #1). - e.
-Coordinates with community, police, fire, emergency management, SWAT, etc. partners to establish a unified command structure and joint EOC as required. - f.
-Determines level of response needed and develops initial organization. - g.
-Develops and implements strategic and tactical decisions. - h.
-Establishes an initial "hot zone," and inner and outer perimeters to protect responders and members of the university community. - i.
-Determines the immediate threat to human life and structures. - j.
-Determines the need for site evacuation and carrying out evacuations as necessary. - k.
-Liaising with the EOC Director, once EOC is activated. - 1.
-Maintains all logs, reports, messages, and any other documents used and received during the emergency. - m.
+Responsible for the incident; - c.
+Has authority and responsibility over on-scene operation and incident; - d.
+Establishes a command post (Possibly Patrol Vehicle #1, or the Go-Trailer); - e.
+Coordinates with community, police, fire, emergency management, HAZMAT, SWAT, etc. partners to establish a unified command structure and joint EOC as required; - f.
+Determines level of response needed and develops initial organization; - g.
+Develops and implements strategic and tactical decisions: - h.
+Establishes an initial "hot zone," and inner and outer perimeters to protect responders and members of the university community; - i.
+Determines the immediate threat to human life and structures; - j.
+Determines the need for site evacuation and carrying out evacuations as necessary; - k.
+Request resources using the TDEM WebEOC STAR request system; - 1.
+Liaising with the EOC Director, once EOC is activated; - m.
+Maintains all logs, reports, messages, and any other documents used and received during the emergency; and - n.
 Provides documentation to the EOC Director for post event After Action Review.